MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-setup.md

 The Sales Order Agent has a user account in Business Central, similar to other users.
 To access this account, search for and open the **Agents** page, and then select **SALES ORDER AGENT - [COMPANY]** to open the agent card page.

 The **Agent Permission Sets** section lists all the permission sets currently assigned to the agent.
 By default, the Sales Order Agent is assigned the **SOA AGENT – EDIT** permission set.
 This permission set restricts access to only the objects, data, and UI elements (such as pages, fields, and actions) necessary for handling sales quote requests.
-You can change the agent's permissions on the **Agents** page; however, the agent must be first disabled to make these changes.

-You can't modify the **SOA AGENT – EDIT** permission set directly, because it is a system permissions set.
-However, you can create a copy of **SOA AGENT – EDIT** permission set.
+You can't modify the **SOA AGENT – EDIT** permission set directly, because it's a system permissions set.
+However, you can create a copy of **SOA AGENT – EDIT** permission set, modify it to suit your needs, then add to **Agent Permission Sets** section, along with any other permission sets.

+Before you can add or delete permission sets applied to the agent, you must change the **State** to disabled.
+When your dome making changes, set it back to **Enabled**.

 ### Manage user access to the agent

+As an administrator, you can specify which users have permission to use or configure the Sales Order Agent.
 The following system permissions are available for controlling user access to the agent's functionality:

 - **Configure All Agents** (ID 9665): Grants a user access to manage the configuration settings of the Sales Order Agent.
 - **Manage Agent Tasks** (ID 9670): Allows a user to work with agent tasks displayed in the Copilot pane.